UNIT 4: TO WHAT EXTENT DID THE ROLE OF WOMEN AND THE FAMILY CHANGE BETWEEN 1917 AND 1985? Flashcards

 By the mid-1930s, the government’s measures caused detrimental effects of family breakdowns so introduced measures to raise the status of marriage.

-Led to the ‘Great Retreat’ of 1936, when Stalin issued a series of more conservative laws that went some way to restoring the importance of the traditional family.
+Led to the ‘Great Retreat’ of 1936, when Stalin issued a series of more conservative laws that went some way to restoring the importance of the traditional family:

 Divorce was made more expensive, increasing from 4 roubles to 50.

-Male homosexuality was declared illegal.
+Male homosexuality made illegal.

 Abortion was outlawed except in cases where the life of the mother was at risk.

 Pregnant women were guaranteed job security and the right to be given lighter work.
-Maternity leave was extended to 16 weeks.

-* As an attempt to raise the status of the family, the government introduced awards for ‘mother- heroines’ who had ten or more children.
+Further strengthening of the family took place in July 1944: As an attempt to raise the status of the family, the government introduced awards for ‘mother- heroines’ who had ten or more children.

 A tax on single people was introduced to encourage marriage.